shuvomdj/intro_speech_understanding/README.md

 When you are new to git, you will often find that git is asking you a question that you don't know how to answer.

-If that happens, the easiest solution is to just go to a completely new directory, and create a completely new copy on your laptop.
+If that happens, the easiest solution is to just start over!
+Don't delete your existing local copy.
+Instead, create a new local copy.
 The total amount of space required by this repository is tiny; it's totally fine for you to have many copies of it.